seattle-beach/weatherbus-web/README.md

 * Run the Jasmine test in a browser
   1. Run `rake jasmine` and go to the URL mentioned in the output.
   2. Everything should be green.

-* Run the integation tests
-  1. Install PhantomJS if it's not already installed: `npm install -g phantomjs`
-  2. Make sure weatherbus is running
-  3. Change to the target directory and run `python -m SimpleHTTPServer`.
-  4. Change to the integration-tests directory and run `rspec`.
-  5. Can also run against the deployed services and/or web app by setting the svcenv and/or appenv environment variables, e.g. `svcenv=acceptance rspec`.
-Note that if you use the local app (appenv=local or not set), then svcenv must match the environment that the app was built against in step 1.

-* Push to the acceptance environment
-  1. `./build acceptance`
-  2. `cf login`, and select the seattle-beach org and the development space.
-  3. `cf push`